sawamotokai/Tetris/README.md

 # Tetris

-1. Hit space key to start
+** Hit space key to start
-2. Navigate tetrominoes with arrow keys ←→↓
+** Navigate tetrominoes with arrow keys ←→↓https://guides.github.com/activities/hello-world/ ** Refresh the page to play the game again
+** What is your high score?